The-Frontier/FrontierObsidian/unpublished/00 Authoring Content.md

 Toggle the code icon in the top right to see the underlying code block.

 >[!info]
->For more information on mermaid you can read through their docu[documentation](https://mermaid.js.org/intro/).
-Or use their [online editor](https://mermaid.live) for a live preview.
-There are mermaid extensions for ChatGPT, although very complex charts are unlikely to generate correctly.
+>For more information on mermaid you can read through their [documentation](https://mermaid.js.org/intro/) and use their [online editor](https://mermaid.live) for a live preview.
+To read the Obsidian documentation on diagramms you can look [here](https://help.obsidian.md/Editing+and+formatting/Advanced+formatting+syntax#Diagram).

 ### Tags
 Tags can give more context to the note itself.
 It will also show all tags of the note on the website for easier navigation and grouping (see [[00 Authoring Content#Tag Listings]]).
 Only create tags in the Tags Property of the note, so it can correctly render on the website.
 A tag is created with a `#` in front of the text like #fic.
 The case of the letters does not matter.